-Revise and resubmit
+Revise and Resubmit

 If the original examiner is not willing or available to serve, the Unit must provide GPS with the names of two potential examiners (internal or external, depending on who did not pass the thesis).
 GPS will contact and secure the examiner.
 Once the names have been submitted to GPS, no contact between the Unit or student and potential examiners is permitted.
 This new examiner will be provided with the original report that did not pass the thesis, and will be asked to determine whether the revised thesis has addressed the issues raised by the original examiner’s report and has met the requirements for the degree.

-- A new checklist;
+- A new nomination_of_examiners_and_thesis_submission_form

-If the student does not contact GPS requesting to revise and resubmit the thesis within the designated 6 week time period or, once approved to revise the thesis, does not re-submit the revised thesis by the one year deadline, the thesis will be deemed to have failed and the student will be withdrawn from the university.
+If the student does not contact GPS requesting to revise and resubmit the thesis within the designated six (6) week time period or, once approved to revise the thesis, does not re-submit the revised thesis by the one year deadline, the thesis will be deemed to have failed and the student will be withdrawn from the university.

-Should the re-examination fail to pass the thesis, the thesis will be deemed to have failed the examination process and the student will be withdrawn from the University unless he/she feels there is evidence of bias, error, or serious misrepresentation on the part of the examiner (see below).
+Should the examiner not pass the revised thesis, the student will be withdrawn from the University unless they believe there is bias, error, or serious misrepresentation on the part of the examiner (see below).

 Revised, December 2012.
 Start of revision.

-If a thesis has not been passed and the student feels that this judgment is not based on the academic or scholarly quality of the thesis itself, but rather is determined by bias, error, or serious misrepresentation on the part of the examiner, he/she may submit to the Dean of Graduate and Postdoctoral Studies a written request for a new examiner for the thesis, documenting the bias, error, or serious misrepresentation.
+If a thesis has not been passed and the student feels that this judgment is not based on the academic or scholarly quality of the thesis itself, but rather is determined by bias, error, or serious misrepresentation on the part of the examiner, the student may submit to the Dean of Graduate and Postdoctoral Studies a written request for a new examiner for the thesis, documenting the bias, error, or serious misrepresentation.
 This request must be made within six weeks of the notification that the thesis has not passed, and may be accompanied by a letter of support from the supervisor and/or Unit.

-If the request for a new examiner is not approved by the Committee, and this is first time that the thesis has been evaluated, the student has the right to Revise and Resubmit under the normal procedures.
+If the request for a new examiner is not approved by the Committee, and this is the first time that the thesis had been evaluated, the student has the right to Revise and Resubmit under the normal procedures.
 If the revised thesis also fails to pass examination, the thesis will be judged as not fulfilling the requirements for the degree and the student will be withdrawn from the University.

 Revised and resubmitted thesis: If bias, error, or serious misrepresentation is first alleged as a result of the examination of a revised thesis (i.e. a thesis that did not pass the first examination and was subsequently revised and resubmitted), the Hearing Committee process described above will be followed.
 If the allegation is upheld, a new examiner will be secured as described above.
 If the allegation is not upheld, no further revisions will be considered; the student will be withdrawn from the University.